-Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you vou get these services Acupuncture for chronic low back pain Covered services include: \$0 copay each visit for Medicare covered Up to 12 visits in 90 days are covered for Medicare acupuncture services beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Prior Authorization rules apply.
+What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain Covered services include: \$0 copay each visit for Medicare covered Up to 12 visits in 90 days are covered for Medicare acupuncture services beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Prior Authorization rules apply.
 Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and

-- Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-What you must pay when Services that are covered for you vou get these services Acupuncture & Therapeutic Massage Services \$0 copayment for each (Routine/Non-Medicare-covered) office visit for up to 96 combined office visits per Acupuncture and therapeutic massage services cover necessary year. routine care.
+What you must pay when Services that are covered for you you get these services Acupuncture & Therapeutic Massage Services \$0 copayment for each (Routine/Non-Medicare-covered) office visit for up to 96 combined office visits per Acupuncture and therapeutic massage services cover necessary vear. routine care.
 You must use contracted Plan providers.
 You are covered for routine acupuncture services up to a maximum of 96 combined visits per year.
-Prior Authorization Rules Apply Ambulance services Covered ambulance services, whether for an emergency or \$200 per one way trip for non-emergency situation, include fixed wing, rotary wing, and Medicare-covered ground ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by transportation or 20% coinsurance for Medicarecovered air ambulance services.
+Prior Authorization Rules Apply Ambulance services

+Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.